Blanco's defense argues real estate agent's death was an accident

 There was another component of Sanders’ interrogation with the FBI that Puchek found noteworthy, that being that special agent Brian Fuller and the FBI “laid it out for him.”

-“‘If you say you killed Sid, you will go to jail,’” Puchek said in quoting the FBI agent. “‘But if you say you are a witness, you won’t go to jail.’”
+“‘If you say you killed Sid, you will go to jail,’” Puchek said in quoting law enforcement. “‘But if you say you are a witness, you won’t go to jail.’”

 Puchek said the jury will need to decide if Sanders was covering for Blanco, or the other way around.